-Ask your child to show you the online programs about career planning and the information on the MOE website.
-Good career planning leads to better college planning. your child think about the types of careers that interest him/her, and learn about the skills needed to succeed in that career. wing opportunities, such as "bring your child to work day" and encourage e your child to participate in all such learning opportunities.
+☐ Ask your child to show you the online programs about career planning and the information on the MOE website.
+Good career planning leads to better college planning. ☐ Encourage and help your child think about the types of careers that i him/her, and learn a about the skills needed to succeed in that career.
+Look for job shado wing opportunities, such as "bring your child to work day" and encourage e your child to participate in all such learning opportunities.
 Help your child beg gin the exploration process to learn about colleges and the requirements - it's not too early.
-Have your child review the "Getting Ready for College" Tabloid from the MOE and discuss the 01 suggested activities with your child.
-6 SOUF TE Ask your child about the "Student Guide" and how 1 those activities and ideas are helping in such decision A 10°C making.
-1 ا لاها ا Add to the portfolio!
+Have your child review the "Getting Ready for College" Tabloid from the MOE and discuss the 001 suggested activities with your child. ( SOUF IL O Ask your child about the "Student Guide" and how 1 those activities and ideas are helping in such decision A C making.
+19 Add to the portfolio! - 1 •

-At the end of the year, help your 10th grader select 11th grade courses that will keep her on track to be college-ready.
+At the end of the year, help your 10th grader select 11th grade courses that will keep her/him on track to be college-ready.
 These might include Advanced Placement (AP) or International Baccalaureate (IB) courses in subjects where your child excels or, at minimum, honors classes.